-As lenders have varied criteria, some may request a minimum income or need three years accounts.
-There are lenders on the other hand that will approve mortgages with:
+As lenders have varied criteria, some may request a minimum income or three years accounts.
+On the other hand, there are lenders that will approve mortgages with:

 - No minimum income requirement